ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 You must provide the `generation` parameter and specify `generation=2`.
 For more information, see **Generation** in the [Virtual Private Cloud API reference](/apidocs/vpc/latest#api-generation-parameter).
 {: requirement}

-The following example creates a file share with a mount target, and specifies the CRN of the root key for customer-managed encryption.
+The following example creates a zonal file share with a mount target, and specifies the CRN of the root key for customer-managed encryption.

 ```sh
 curl -X POST \